Anne Aghion: Filmmaking career

+Newest film

+In 2024, Aghion finished her 7th film, which has been 12 years in the making.
+The film, called Turbulence, tackles the following question : How do we overcome the heartbreaks, sorrow and traumas we endure or witness, and come out whole?

+In her award-winning film career, Anne Aghion has traveled the world and borne witness to the lives of people who have survived the most extreme circumstances.
+In Turbulence, she grapples with the shadows cast over her own life — losing her mother when she was a child, and her father’s memories of life during the Holocaust.
+Through a series of tender, honest and visually stunning cinematic letters to her mother, she recounts her sometimes shocking odyssey in search of resolution and peace.

+The film, written, directed and produced by Anne Aghion, is made in association with Arte France - La Lucarne, and with the participation of the French Centre national du cinéma et de l’image animée, Procirep & Angoa, Jewish Story Partners, and New York State Council on the Arts.

 Biography and early career

-Aghion splits her time between residences in New York City and Paris.
+Aghion lives in New York City and France.

 Before becoming a filmmaker, Aghion held various posts at The New York Times Paris bureau and the International Herald Tribune.
 Prior to her debut as director and producer of her own films, she worked as a videographer, as well as production and post-production manager.

 Aghion earned a Bachelor of Arts Magna Cum Laude in Arab Language and Literature from Barnard College at Columbia University in New York, and following her studies, lived in Cairo, Egypt, for two years.